Welcome to Southmere Primary Academy

 Also remember, we need your signed permission to take your child on a trip.
 Please remember to return each permission slip in good time before each visit, otherwise your child may not be able to go.

-We hold a 'Good Work' Assembly on a Monday morning for the whole school.
+We hold a celebration assembly on a Monday afternoon for the whole school.
 We invite all parents of children who are to receive an award.
-We text parents on Friday lunchtime of the children who are set to receive an award for their good work the following week.
-Most of our parents find it nice to come and see their child receiving an award.
+We text parents on Friday lunchtime of the children who are set to receive an award the following week.
+Most of our parents enjoy being able to come and see their child receiving an award.
 (Please remember to make sure that we have your correct mobile number)

 If you do not receive a text, school will be open as normal and you will be expected to bring your children to school.